-Budget Session of Parliament to begin shortly, Economic Survey to be tabled on Monday
+Budget Session of Parliament begins, President Ram Nath Kovind addresses joint sitting

-The Opposition is expected to target the government on the matters of farm distress and allegations of surveillance by use of the Pegasus spyware
+Prime Minister Narendra Modi expressed hope that all political parties will put forward their views with an “open mind” during the session.

-The Budget session of Parliament will begin on Monday morning with President Ram Nath Kovind’s address to a joint sitting of the Lok Sabha and the Rajya Sabha at 11 am.
+President Ram Nath Kovind addressed a joint sitting of the Lok Sabha and the Rajya Sabha on Monday morning as the Budget session of Parliament began.

 The first part of the Budget session will end on February 11, and the second part will be held from March 14 to April 8.
 Union Finance Minister Nirmala Sitharaman will table the Economic Survey for the fiscal year 2021-’22 on Monday.
 She will present the Union Budget for the next financial year on Tuesday.